yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.txt

 .. question:: 148

-   Write a function that removes all occurrences of a given letter from a string.
+   Write a function named ``remove_char`` that removes all occurrences of a given letter from a string.
+Do not use the ``replace`` string method.

    .. actex:: ex_8_7
       :nocodelens:

-      remove_letter = lambda theLetter, theString: "stuff" # your code here
+      remove_char = lambda theLetter, theString: "stuff" # your code here

       ====